-Eggplants are native to India and require a long, warm growing season for optimal yields.
+Eggplants are native to India and require a long and warm growing season for optimal yields.
 They also need the appropriate eggplant distance in gardens to achieve the greatest production.
 So how far apart to space eggplants for maximum yields and healthy plants?
 Read on to learn more.

 Proper Eggplant Spacing